jackw01/scanlight/README.md

 ## tl;dr

-Narrowband trichromatic (RGB) light sources are superior to broadband (white) light for scanning color negative film; there are good reasons why all commercial film scanners use RGB.
+Narrowband trichromatic (RGB) light sources are superior to broadband (white) light for scanning color negative film; there are very good reasons why all commercial film scanners use RGB.
 Scanning film with an RGB light source produces high quality results with minimal post-processing, and without any specialized software.

 ### the proof

 ![](images/comparison.jpg)

-From top to bottom, left to right:
+From left to right, top to bottom:

 * original white light scan
 * positive image produced from white light scan using leading color negative conversion software